preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 Videos can be selected from your company's Stream in Office 365, or from YouTube.

 To use the Media Picker instead of the Image picker, the Media Picker needs to be activated in Omnia Admin (Systems/Settings/Intranet Core).

-More information about the Image Picker is found here: (Link)
+If the Media Picker is not activated, the Image Picker will be used instead, see: (Link)

 Here's how to use the Media Picker: